 The Department Chair shall send a copy of the proposed faculty evaluation to the faculty member under evaluation by the date specified in the University’s Time Schedule for Personnel Decisions.
 All faculty members shall be given the opportunity to respond to the tentative evaluations of themselves by their Department Chair before the evaluation from the Chair is signed and forwarded to the College Dean.

 Each response to a tentative evaluation may be presented either in writing or verbally in conference.
 Each written response must be received no later than the date specified in the University’s Time Schedule for Personnel Decisions.
 Each conference must be requested no later than the date specified in the University’s Time Schedule for Personnel Decisions.
 After consideration of the faculty member’s response, the Department Chair shall forward his or her final evaluation to the Dean with a copy to the faculty member.
-If the faculty member disagrees with the evaluation from the Chair, he or she may send to the Dean a statement of her or his disagreement.
+If the faculty member disagrees with the evaluation from the Chair, they may send to the Dean a statement of their disagreement.

 The evaluation of each faculty member from the Chair shall be forwarded to the Dean of that College.
 The Dean shall review the evaluation from the Chair.
 If the Dean concurs with the evaluation from the Chair, he or

 she may give reasons for this concurrence.
-If the Dean disagrees with the evaluation from the Chair, the Dean shall set forth her or his reasons for disagreement.
+If the Dean disagrees with the evaluation from the Chair, the Dean shall set forth their reasons for disagreement.
 In either case, if the Dean adds anything to the evaluation from the Chair, a written copy of the Dean’s comments shall be sent to the Chair and to the faculty member.

-A faculty member who disagrees with all or any part of her or his final evaluation may file an appeal with the Faculty Appeals Committee.
+A faculty member who disagrees with all or any part of their final evaluation may file an appeal with the Faculty Appeals Committee.
 The recommendation of the Faculty Appeals Committee shall be given to the Provost.
 The Provost shall give full consideration to the recommendation of the Faculty Appeals Committee and shall render a final decision in the matter.
 The final evaluation as reviewed by the Dean or, in such cases where it is rendered, the final decision of the Provost, shall be the basis for merit pay increases and shall be considered in decisions related to promotion, reappointment, and tenure.

 Procedures for appeals are given in section 1.8 of this Handbook.